-Some class activities will require a Linux laptop (running Linux directly, in a virtual machine, SSHing to Isengard, etc.).
-If bringing a Linux laptop to class presents difficulties for you, please contact the instructor about possible arrangements or alternatives.
+Many class activities will require an electronic device (smartphone, tablet, or laptop).
+Some class activities specifically require a Linux laptop (running Linux directly, in a virtual machine, SSHing to Isengard, etc.).
+If bringing an electronic device and/or Linux laptop to class presents difficulties for you, please contact the instructor about possible arrangements or alternatives.